mistakelly/Data-structure-and-algorithm-in-python/README.md

 * let's look at Array Datastructure
 # ARRAY

-lets talk bout arrays, wat are arrays ?? array are a type of Datastructure that elements
+lets talk bout arrays, wat are arrays ?? array are a type of Datastructure that stores elements in a contigous memeory location